 Countless people suffer traumatic brain injuries (TBIs) in Nova Scotia every year.
 Sadly, many of these injuries are caused by a third party’s negligence, which means they were completely preventable.
 If you sustained a TBI due to another party’s negligence, you may have the right to file a personal injury claim to recover compensation for your injuries.

 No amount of money can undo the damage caused by a brain injury.
 But filing a personal injury claim can help you recover the compensation you need to cover your expenses and losses and move forward.
-Let the lawyers at McKiggan Hebert guide you through the process of filing a personal injury claim.
+Let the Personal Injury Attorneys in Halifax at McKiggan Hebert guide you through the process of filing a personal injury claim.
 While you focus on recovering from your injuries, we will focus solely on fighting for the compensation you deserve.
 Schedule a free consultation with our team by calling 902-423-2050 today.

 What Are the Long-Term Effects of Brain Injuries?

 The long-term effects of a brain injury can vary on a case-by-case basis.
 But in general, a brain injury can lead to long-term physical, mental, and cognitive changes that affect the victim for the rest of their life.
 Some of the most common long-term effects of a brain injury include:

 - Memory loss;